Why Intent Matters

 The simple playbook (that compounds)

-Run campaigns to the accounts you want (email, LI, content, ads).
+Step 2: Run campaigns to the accounts you want

-Wait for intent to appear in your logs.
+Step 3: Wait for intent to appear in your logs

 Match visits back to campaigns to see what worked.

-Trigger follow-ups only when there is a real signal.
+Step 4: Trigger follow-ups only when there's a real signal

 Why microsites are the perfect intent follow-up